 One of the great strengths of our program is the cooperation among faculty of diverse languages and specializations.
 Recently the department launched its new Ambassador Model for Learning and Teaching, which holds up a vision of what our majors achieve and how we help them reach their goals.
 The model affirms our common commitments to four areas that underpin the virtues of ambassadorship:

-In addition to our major programs, we offer strong minor programs in French, German, Italian, and Spanish and two years of course work in Chinese and Classics, and one year in Arabic.
-Students who plan to teach a foreign language are encouraged to take a second language, as flexibility enhances your chances of success in your post-college career.
+In addition to our major programs, we offer strong minor programs in French, Italian, and Spanish and World Language Advantage Certificate paths in Chinese, French, Italian, and Spanish.
+Students who plan to work as language experts or teach a world language are encouraged to take a second language, as flexibility enhances your chances of success in your post-college career.

 We strongly encourage our majors to study abroad.
 The International Education Office provides numerous low-cost opportunities for global learning—including opportunities in French-speaking Quebec, Canada; Paris, France; Salamanca, Spain; and Siena, Italy, to name just a few.